flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

     variant: tip
 ---

-Flojoy Cloud provides easiest way to supercharge your test & measurement data with powerful data visualizations, Easy to use - APIs for Python, LabVIEW, and MATLAB.
+Flojoy Cloud is the easiest way to supercharge your test & measurement data with powerful data visualizations, collaboration, and easy to use APIs for Python, LabVIEW, and MATLAB.

-You can use our public cloud app for your test and measurement from here -> <https://cloud.flojoy.ai>
+You can use our public Flojoy Cloud instance for your test and measurement data here: https://cloud.flojoy.ai

-Additionally, you can deploy your own cloud app with our public AWS AMI.
-In this tutorial I'll show you how to deploy your own cloud version of Flojoy cloud app with few very straightforward steps.
+Additionally, you can deploy your own Flojoy Cloud instance with our public AWS AMI.
+In this tutorial we’ll show you how with few very straightforward steps - all you need is an AWS account.

 ## Prerequisites